frameRateZero/Blog/001_Reproducing_Schotter.md

 ## my Hello World

 For a more faithful approximation, I got out the ruler and protractor and measured the position change and rotation.
-It appears that the rotation and y-offset ranges increase lineraly with I rows, while the x-offset doesn't.
+It appears that the rotation and y-offset ranges increase linearly with I rows, while the x-offset doesn't.
 I put my skecth of the "Classic" reproduction in the repo above.

+Rotation range simply appears to multiply by 2 per row, starting at 2 degrees and maxing out at 44 degrees.

+**Table.
+Max Rotation Measured from Schotter increases linearly by row.**
 Row No. | Max Rotation (deg)
 ------------ | -------------
+2	| 3.6
-1	| 0
+4 | 7.5
-6	| 10.03
+6	| 10.3
 7	| 11.0
 11	| 18.5
 15	| 23.7